 Chemical Class: Metformin

-Uses For Synjardy
+Uses for Synjardy

 Empagliflozin and metformin combination is used with proper diet and exercise to treat high blood sugar levels caused by type 2 diabetes.
 It is also used to lower the risk of death in patients with type 2 diabetes and heart or blood vessel disease.

-Empagliflozin works in the kidney to prevent absorption of glucose (blood sugar).
+Empagliflozin works in the kidneys to prevent absorption of glucose (blood sugar).
 This helps lower the blood sugar level.
 Metformin reduces the absorption of sugar from the stomach, reduces the release of stored sugar from the liver, and helps your body use sugar better.
 It does not help patients who have insulin-dependent or type 1 diabetes.
 Type 1 diabetic patients must use insulin injections.

 This medicine is available only with your doctor's prescription.

-Before Using Synjardy
+Before using Synjardy

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: